Find here our picks for the best attractions in Lisbon for first time visitors. All of these should be included on your bucket list!

 Ride on the famous Tram 28

 A pleasant way to get a true feel of the typical districts and hills of Lisbon is to ride the Tram 28 (Elétrico 28).
-It’s a slice of life in Lisbon and one of the best things to do in Lisbon!
+It’s a slice of life in Lisbon and one of the top must see attractions!

 This yellow tram starts at Martin Moniz (where you can see the Saint George Castle).
 Then goes to the district of Mouraria, then Graça (near Graça and Senhora do Monte viewpoints), Alfama (next to the Portas do Sol and Santa Luzia viewpoints) and Sé (at the side of this Cathedral).

 Then Tram 28 goes down to Baixa (Augusta Street and Praça do Comércio in the background), goes up Chiado and Bairro Alto (with the Santa Catarina Belveder nearby).
 Afterwards, descends Calçada do Combro to São Bento (where the Parliament is situated).
 Next, the tram goes up to Estrela (next to the Garden and the Basilica), finishing the course in Campo de Ourique (family-oriented district with market and traditional shops).